 After Khedrup Rinpoche took over the monastery in 2009, he initiated a project in March 2016 to renovate the 1200-year-old main Lhakhang and the construction of additional structure to make room for more monks.
 The entire project has been carefully segregated into different phases with a 5-year timeline with the intended date of consecration being 10th day of the 5th month of the Bhutanese lunar calendar in 2021.
 One small part of the project which is the construction of a hostel for the monks was completed in 2017 and has since been the only hostel providing lodging facilities to the monks in the Monastery.

-Today, the monastery is home to 25 monks, 2 teachers, and a Khenpo.
+Today, the monastery is home to 40 monks, few teachers, and a Khenpo.
 With only temporary or poor housing structure and an increasing number of monks each year, the monastery faces a chronic shortage of infrastructural facilities among other things.
 Due to this, many of the monks from the monastery have to be sent to other monasteries.

 In light of this shortage of infrastructure and to address an issue that will only escalate with time, Rinpoche crafted a vision to transform Sangchen Ogyen Tsuklag Monastery into a thriving center for learning and practicing Dharma.
 Rinpoche intends to develop the Monastery into a supportive and compassionate environment where both monks and laymen can study and practice Dharma.
 Currently, Rinpoche has only secured partial funds to construct one of the three hostels.